SarveshMungurwadi/chatApp/README.md

-# chatApp
-ChatApp made using nodejs and socket.io
+# ChatApp made using nodejs and socket.io